AmirIqbal1/kali-auto-install-programs/README.md

 # kali-auto-install-programs
 This bash script will auto install selected desktop programs for Kali Linux.

-"chmod +x auto-kali-install-programs" the file before starting, and make sure you run as root!
+"chmod +x auto-kali-install-programs.sh" the file before starting, and make sure you run as root!

 Get's my other scripts's (update-kali.sh)